KDE/kde-builder/doc/chapter_02/kde-modules-and-selection.md

 ## KDE Software Organization

-KDE software is split into different components, many of which can be built by kdesrc-build.
+KDE software is split into different components, many of which can be built by kde-builder.
 Understanding this organization will help you properly select the software modules that you want built.

 1. At the lowest level comes the Qt library, which is a very powerful, cross-platform “toolkit” library.
-KDE is based on Qt, and some of the non-KDE libraries required by KDE are also based on Qt. kdesrc-build can build Qt, or use the one already installed on your system if it is a recent enough version.
+KDE is based on Qt, and some of the non-KDE libraries required by KDE are also based on Qt. kde-builder can build Qt, or use the one already installed on your system if it is a recent enough version.

 2. On top of Qt are required libraries that are necessary for KDE